oilulio/Cisolate/README.md

 if (X) { do Y; }
 ```

-Hence be alert for single line if statements, with no braces.
+Hence be alert for single line if statements, perhaps with no braces.

 Extensive use of vertical alignment is also intended to make code clearer by linking
 similar concepts.